 On August 16,

-- Richelieu sent the Poitou, La Couronne and Conty infantry regiments along with the Royal-Cravate, Berry and Noailles cavalry regiments under the Duc d’Ayen, to occupy the Duchy of Brunswick who had submitted to French domination.
+- Richelieu sent the Poitou, La Couronne and Conty infantry regiments along with the Royal-Cravate, Berry and Noailles cavalry regiments under the Duc d’Ayen, to occupy the Duchy of Brunswick which had submitted to French domination.

 - The Duc d’Ayen detached the Marquis de Voyer to Wolfenbüttel with Poitou Infanterie and Berry Cavalerie.
 He established himself at Braunschweig, seconded by the Maréchal de camp Marquis de Jonsac, with the rest of the troops under his command.

 - King George II wrote the following letter to Frederick II of Prussia:

 - I have no help to expect from Your Majesty and I am unable to give him any.
 I am the victim of my good faith and of my fidelity to my commitments.
 Your Majesty will judge by Himself that I have no other resource than to try if it is still time to free my faithful allies and my poor subjects of the horrible slavery and of the oppression in which they are because of the unjust rage of France, always enemy of my house, and of the base ingratitude of the House of Austria.